mojaveexpressguide/mojaveexpressguide.github.io/docs/METG - FX & Extra Retextures.md

 **> Next**

-> - [x]  Click browse and select your reshade preset file ini that you placed in your FNV root folder.
+> - [x]  Click **Browse...** at the bottom and select your reshade preset file ini that you placed in your FNV root folder.

+**> Next**

 **> Finish**

 :::

-:::info If you installed Special K from the [performance guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters) and are getting a black screen:
+:::info If you installed Special K from the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters) and are getting a black screen:

 Run the reshade installer you used and uninstall reshade.
 Then go to C:\ProgramData\Reshade and copy ReShade32.dll and put it in your FNV root folder.